statOmics/MSqRobHurdlePaper/README.md

 ### Analysis of the HEART data

+Run the files in analyses/PXD006675.
+Similar to the CPTACT dataset, temporary results have been saved and are loaded by default to speed up the workflow.
+Each file is again numbered so that you can run them in ascending order if you don't want to make use of the saved intermediary results.

-**Important:** for the PXD006675 (HEART) dataset, you will first need to download the peptides.txt and proteinGroups.txt file from the PRIDE repository at https://www.ebi.ac.uk/pride/archive/projects/PXD006675/files.
+**Important:** If you intend to re-analyze the HEART dataset from scratch, you will first need to download the peptides.txt and proteinGroups.txt file from the PRIDE repository at https://www.ebi.ac.uk/pride/archive/projects/PXD006675/files.
 Download the file "search.zip" and extract it.
 The peptides.txt and proteinGroups.txt files will be in the "txt" folder.
 Place these files under "datasets/PXD006675".

 Another file that could not be made available because of it size is "res_HEART.RData".
 Hence, the file "1_analysis_PXD006675_MSqRob.Rmd" won't run by default.
 Under "2.3.
 Fit robust mixed models and test contrasts", you will need to uncomment and execute the following piece of code: